relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 ## Sidebar: Add a Few Git Aliases to Your Toolkit!

-You don't have to do this but if you want to follow along with my git commands, I'll be using these below so feel free to add these to your `~/.gitconfig` under the aliases section:
+You don't have to do this but if you want to follow along with my git commands, I'll be using these below so feel free to add them to your `~/.gitconfig` under the aliases section:

     [alias]